DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 ###In the Background

-Retreiving an image formatted to a custom size is easy to do in the background as well.
+Retrieving an image formatted to a custom size is easy to do in the background as well.
 When downloading an image from chute this is recommended so that you don't block the main thread.
 The code to do this is

 ``` Objective-C
     UIImageView *v = [[[UIImageView alloc] init] autorelease];